OVERVIEW of the PROCESS

 Completion time: Typically, it takes several weeks to take an image from setup through final processing.
 The lighting for the purple image above took longer than usual to set up as there is a limited range of viewing angles where the wing reflects iridescent colors.
 For the most part, the wing is transparent (i.e., it is a “glasswing” butterfly).

 If you are interested in learning more about this type of photography, Photomacrography.net has some excellent info in its forums.
+The following websites also discuss a few of the topics above in more detail:

 Copyright © 2016–2019 by Aaron-Emile W. Osborn, all rights reserved.